 How to Roast Kabocha Squash

+Cut the squash according to one of the methods above.
 Once the squash has been cut into two halves, use a spoon to scoop out the seeds and stringy bits.
-Save the seeds to roast later on or discard.
+You can save the seeds to roast later on or discard them.

-In the meantime, preheat your oven to 400°F. Line a large rimmed baking sheet with parchment paper or aluminum foil.
+In the meantime, line a large rimmed baking sheet with parchment paper and preheat your oven to 400°F.

 - Wedges -25-35 minutes